fraserwg/elePyant/README.md

 ```

 You can then update to the latest version as and when you like by performing a `git pull`

-In the future I may make it possible to install from PyPi or using conda.

 ## Updates and feature requests